jmikh/ecom/src/shared/README.md

     has_discount=False
 )

-# Create a recommendation response
+# Create a chat response with products
+response = ChatServerResponse(
+    first_message="Based on your search for bags, here are some options:", products=[card],
+    last_message="These are eco-friendly and durable.
+Can I help you find anything else?"
+)

+# Or without products
-response = ProductRecommendationResponse(
+response = ChatServerResponse(
-    products=[card],
-    message="Here's a great canvas bag for you!"
+    first_message="I couldn't find any products matching your criteria."
 )
 ```